ibmresilient/resilient-community-apps/fn_aws_iam/README.md

 **Amazon AWS IAM Integration for Resilient**

 Amazon Web Services Identity and Access Management (AWS IAM) allows management of access to AWS services and resources securely.
 You can use IAM to create and manage AWS users and groups, and use permissions to allow or deny access to AWS resources.
-The AWS IAM integration with the Resilient platform allows you to query and update users or access keys for an AWS account.
+The AWS IAM integration with the SOAR platform allows you to query and update users or access keys for an AWS account.

 You can execute the following types of queries:
 * Get a list of users and associated items (login profile, access keys, groups, policies).